 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

 Some MAHS students may qualify for an award from the Jeannette Buczynski Kissinger Scholarship Fund.
+Information about award eligibility is provided by the department during the Fall semester.

 The MAHS degree includes courses and experiences to build your professional competencies.